profitviews/kotlinalgotrading/README.md

 ## Installation

-How to install everything required to run the code in this repo
+How to install everything required to run the code in this repo.

 ### BitMEX